 Last night I had my first Wegmans dream since my last day.
 In the dream, I was accidentally scheduled to work two weeks after my last day (which would be around now).
 So I worked, being the responsible person that I am, but it was riddled with difficulties managing my working in the cheese shop with my teaching job.
 (It might have been the weekend in the dream, I can’t remember.)
 What I do remember most is that Wegmans had developed this really yummy oatmeal recipe that had to be prepared in the cheese shop, which didn’t make sense considering it didn’t include any cheese.
 But it was incredibly popular and people were lining up to by our new oatmeal, so there was a lot of hustle and bustle in the cheese shop to make more batches of it.
 I told my boss that I could work today but that she needed to remember I didn’t work there anymore and could she please take me off the schedule, as sad as that was for me.

 Yesterday completed my first week back in the classroom after my 1 1/2 year hiatus.
 I can’t put into words how very excited I am to be teaching again.
-While I was carrying a crate of classroom goodies to my car (stapler, 3-hole puncher, label maker, history books, decorations, mug and tea) I was beaming.
+While I was carrying a crate of classroom goodies to my car (stapler, 3-hole puncher, label maker, history books, decorations, mug, and tea) I was beaming.
 I was so happy that I started to tear up.
 And what made that feeling so powerful for me was that I had never felt that excitement at the beginning of the school year before now.
-Yes, I loved my students at State High.
+Yes, I loved my students at [former school where I worked].
 I was excited to teach them and get to know them and grow together.
 But I wasn’t excited about… all the other stuff.

-I remember my first year teaching (2007) and I had colleagues (not all, but a selective few) that said, “Whatever you do, don’t talk your first year.
+I remember my first year teaching (2007) and I had colleagues (not all, but a select few) that said, “Whatever you do, don’t talk your first year.
 Don’t say anything in meetings.
 Don’t voice your opinion.
 Don’t ask questions.
 Just follow along.
 You’re new, no one wants to hear what you have to say.”
-Now, I don’t know if that was an exception, if the person(s) who told me that had a bad experience or if they were just riddled with fear.
-And maybe there’s some truth to it because my exodus from State High was in part because I stood up for myself.
+Now, I don’t know if that was an exception if the person(s) who told me that had a bad experience or if they were just riddled with fear.
+And maybe there’s some truth to it because my exodus from [former school where I worked] was in part because I stood up for myself.
 (Long story, my bias.)
 But I don’t feel that way in my new teaching gig.
 In fact, my colleagues have gone out of the way to ask my opinion, to listen, to consider my past teaching experiences.
 They value the knowledge and outside experience that I have to bring to our little community.

 So to say things are going well for me, at least professionally, would be an understatement.
 I can’t wait until Monday when I get to meet our students and the real, exciting, dirty work of teaching begins.
 I can’t wait for the new challenges that await.
 I’m not counting down the days until Thanksgiving break, Christmas, Spring Break, the end of the year.
 I’m looking forward to all the time ahead of me to get to know my students and my colleagues and to be a part of this amazing learning community.